davescroggs/RKoolAid/README.md

 ## Tutorials

+1. Why R & the Tidyverse?
-1. Tips, tricks and the RStudio IDE
+2. Tips, tricks and the RStudio IDE
-2. Mutate & summarise
+3. Mutate & summarise
-3.
+4.